JacobDKing/QueryWithSplunk/README.md

 In this scenario, it is essential to narrow the search results for events from the mail server to explore any failed SSH login for the root account on the mail server. <br />
 We can do this by simply adding "host=mailsv" to our search bar. <br />
 <img src="https://i.imgur.com/3o2gnPo.png" height="80%" alt="Narrow Search 1"/> <br />
-Notice that the search result amount lowers from ---- down to just 9,829 in this instance.<br />
+Notice that the search result amount lowers from 219,728 results, down to 9,829 in this instance.<br />
 We can also narrow our search like this by clicking "host" in the "SELECTED FIELDS" and selecting "mailsv". <br />
 <img src="https://i.imgur.com/TXaSIdh.png" height="80%" alt="Narrow Search 2"/> <br />